planet-winter/ccxt-ohlcv-fetcher/README.md

 # ccxt-ohlcv-fetcher

-fetches OHLC values from most crypto exchanges using ccxt library. saves candles to a sqlite database per symbol. by default resumes from last candle fetched.
+fetches OHLC values from most crypto exchanges using ccxt library.
+Saves candles to a sqlite database per symbol. by default resumes from last candle fetched.